testit-tms/api-client-dotnet/docs/ConfigurationsApi.md

 <a id="apiv2configurationsrestorebulkpost"></a>
 # **ApiV2ConfigurationsRestoreBulkPost**
-> int ApiV2ConfigurationsRestoreBulkPost (ApiV2ConfigurationsPurgeBulkPostRequest apiV2ConfigurationsPurgeBulkPostRequest = null)
+> int ApiV2ConfigurationsRestoreBulkPost (ConfigurationSelectModel configurationSelectModel = null)

 Restore multiple configurations from the archive